EASME

 Grant in 2014

-Acorde Technologies S.A. is a telecommunications company based in Santander, Spain, that specializes in the design, marketing, and manufacturing of products and services in communications, security, and systems management.
-The company offers a range of solutions, including high-speed communications networks, wireless satellite systems, and integrated physical security systems.
-Its product portfolio comprises various components such as BUCs, transceivers, SSPAs, synthesizers, and satellite communication modules, among others.
-Acorde Technologies also provides a suite of services, including consulting, design, installation, integration, and technical support, catering to both public administrations and private enterprises.
-With a strong emphasis on innovation, the company actively participates in collaborative projects with the European Space Agency and the European Union, focusing on advancements in satellite communications and smart wireless sensor networks.
-Founded in 1999, Acorde has expanded its presence across multiple countries, including Mexico, Brazil, and the United States, establishing itself as a reliable partner in the telecommunications, space, military, and energy sectors.
+Acorde Technologies S.A. is a telecommunications company based in Santander, Spain, specializing in the design, manufacture, and marketing of products and services for communications, security, and systems management.
+Established in 1999, the company is recognized as a leading provider of RF front-ends for satellite communications, offering solutions that span S band to Ka band, and even Q-band frequencies.
+Acorde Technologies develops a range of products including BUCs, transceivers, SSPAs, and various satellite communication modules, catering to the needs of sectors such as telecommunications, space, military, and energy.
+The company also provides comprehensive services, including consulting, design, installation, and technical support, ensuring tailored solutions for both public administrations and private enterprises.
+With a global presence, Acorde Technologies actively participates in collaborative projects with the European Space Agency and the European Union, contributing to advancements in satellite communications and smart wireless sensor networks.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.